Video game monetization: Criticism

 Video game monetization has been criticized by journalists who see it as video game publishers being excessively greedy, in particular with the implementation of microtransactions.
 Games such as 2017's Star Wars Battlefront II have been criticized for gameplay elements that require extensive grinding which can otherwise be bypassed through loot boxes.
 The increasing adoption of loot boxes in gaming has led to some viewing the mechanic as a form of online gambling, with many countries revising their laws in response.
 Predatory monetization models are also criticized since they tend to target minors and may break child privacy laws.

+Regulatory responses to these practices have grown since the late 2010s.
+In April 2018, the Belgian Gaming Commission concluded that paid loot boxes constituted illegal gambling under Belgian law, leading Electronic Arts to stop selling its FIFA Points currency in Belgium.
+In December 2022, Epic Games agreed to pay a total of $520 million to settle two complaints by the U.S. Federal Trade Commission over Fortnite: a $275 million penalty for violating the Children's Online Privacy Protection Act, the largest the agency had ever obtained for a rule violation, and $245 million in consumer refunds over the use of dark patterns that led players to make unintended purchases.
+In March 2025, the European Union's Consumer Protection Cooperation Network published a set of key principles on in-game virtual currencies, calling on game companies to display the price of in-game content in real-world money and to avoid practices that obscure costs, with particular attention to child players; industry bodies criticized the principles as introducing new interpretations of EU consumer law.

+Boston College law professor Raul Carillo has described “gaming money", defined as "points earned in play, gift cards, and platform-stored balances", within games as unregulated monetary systems.
+These forms of money can be converted into currency and bank deposits.
+By avoiding regulatory requirements, gaming money could enable money laundering, rate manipulation, and other problems.